AlessioSocci/EDUCATIONAL-FRDM-K82F-2/README.md

 This is a basical code pattern for a Round Robin scheduler that assign a fixed time quanta for each task execution.
 SysTick timer and it's core interrupt are used to trigger and change context.

-In this example, four tasks execute a simple variable increment in an internal infinite "while" loop, to demostrate the context switch and that the four different counters are incremented by the same quantity at each step.
+In this example, four tasks execute a simple increment of variable into a infinite "while" loop, to demostrate the context switch and that the four different counters are incremented by the same quantity at each step.

-ATTENTION Mutex and semaphore are not yet implemented.
+Mutex and semaphore are not yet implemented.
 Work in Progress.